Muza21/Muza21/README.md

 🔭 I’m on a PHP adventure, crafting a cool web app.
 It’s a real dive into coding and a playground for learning all the PHP tricks.

-🌱 PHP OOP is my jam right now.
-It’s all about writing code that’s clean, organized, and super easy to update.
-Totally digging this modern coding vibe!
+🌱 Currently immersed in PHP Object-Oriented Programming (OOP), emphasizing clean, organized code for easy maintenance.
+Embracing the modern coding ethos of efficiency and adaptability!

+📚 I'm diving into Bash scripting to make tasks easier and become better at using the command line.

 📫 How to reach me: [Email me!](mailto:lasha.2017.muzashvili@gmail.com)